2018… it’s a tricky time for hotels looking to land event sales and group business.

 It’s no longer about developing proposals for single-track events.
 Planners are offering more and more choices for attendees, and it needs to follow up the chain.
 Properties have to show they can accommodate the personalized experiences that now make or break the success of events.
 It all starts at the level of the proposal process.

 Properties need to flex their personalization muscles right upfront to planners while they’re conducting preliminary research for sourcing.
-Luckily, new interactive lead capture tools are empowering properties to produce more customized content, such as specific layouts paired with floor plans, to show off how their space can fit the needs of more diverse meetings such as unconferences.
-This opens up an exciting opportunity to drive more qualified leads for a property’s Sales team.
+Luckily, new interactive lead capture tools are empowering properties to produce more customized content, such as specific layouts paired with floor plans, to show off how their space can fit the needs of more diverse meetings.
+In addition, direct booking software is allowing hotels to connect directly with planners, showcasing the elements of their meeting spaces that are most appealing to target segments.

 Personalizing the Proposal